Networks-it-uc3m/Quditto/Tutorial/README.md

 ## 🔧 Tutorial Setup Steps

 1. **Select Devices**
-   Choose at least **three Python-capable devices** accessible via SSH to act as the distributed nodes.
+   Choose at least **three Python-capable devices** accessible via SSH and with pip to act as the distributed nodes.
    > 💡 *Note: The Quditto orchestrator and controller can run on any of the nodes—no dedicated machine is required.*

    In the provided YAML example, the controller runs on **node A**.